-Exposition should be woven into your story as naturally as possible.
+It should be woven into your story as naturally as possible.
 This can be tricky, because when you’re writing, you want to make sure you’re getting all the exposition right so everything makes perfect sense to your reader.
-You don’t want them left scratching

 What Is Exposition Of A Story

 Exposition is that part of a story where you explain to the audience all the background information they need to know to understand what’s going on in the story.

 It’s like the opening scenes of any book or movie: What is the setting?
 Who are the characters?
 What is the overall problem that needs to be solved?

 Exposition is necessary because when you’re writing a story, you can’t assume everyone knows all of this information.
 You need to lay it out for your reader so that they understand why your characters are doing what they’re doing and why things are happening the way they are.

 Exposition can take many forms, but at its most basic, it’s simply telling.
 If you’re telling a friend about a book you read, you would probably just say a few things like, “Well, there were these sisters who were orphans and they lived in New York and they were poor.”